jason-green-io/littlepod/README.md

 "The word vanilla, derived from the diminutive of the Spanish word vaina (vaina itself meaning sheath or pod), translates simply as "little pod"."

 `littlepod` is a set of scripts, Python modules and config files that wrap vanilla miecraft.
-There are used in conjunction with Docker to create servers.
+They are used in conjunction with Docker to create servers.

 ## spin-o-lapse.py